 considering account software? wondering about Xero? our in-house xero expert, mishali patel can help

-At SME Financial, our Xero training service will show you and your team how to use online software to make your business more productive.
+At SME Financial, our Xero training courses will show you and your team how to use online software.
+Not to mention how to make your business more productive.
 That way you can spend less time accounting and more time building your business.

 Our Xero Training Programmes

-Plus, all our clients get a discount on their Xero subscriptions.“We try to cover Xero from A to Z, not just what you’ll be using when you start out.
-As you get better at using the software, we know you’ll find new features, so we try to show you the potential right from the start,” says Mishali Patel, who runs two-hour training sessions and provides ongoing Xero support for SME Financial customers.
-She goes into client’s businesses to work with them, face to face, walking them through Xero at their own pace.
+“We try to cover Xero from A to Z, not just what you’ll be using when you start out.
+As you get better at using the software, we know you’ll find new features.
+Hence why we try to show you the potential right from the start,” says Mishali Patel, who runs two-hour training sessions.
+She also provides ongoing Xero support for SME Financial customers.
+Mishali often goes into client’s businesses to work with them, face to face.
+This means she can walk you through Xero at your own pace.

 Why choose Xero?

 - Quote and invoice directly from Xero.

 - Capture bills and receipts directly.

 - Available on the go via the app.

 - Integrates with more than 800 add-on apps.